beautifwhale/NGProject/README.md

 ## Running the project

-For each version of the project navigate to the src/ folder.
-Run server binary first and then client with parameters using ./
+Navigate to the src/ folder.
+Run server first and then client.

 ```
 cd ngproject/udp/udp_client/src/